400 Days, Season Two and Michonee

 - Fanfic Fuel: There have been a pretty good amount of stories about other alternative paths that the story could've gone to that are mainly used to spare certain characters.
 Of course given the fact that the game's main selling point is the fact that you can alter the course of the game's story by the decisions you make one could say that its only inevitable that fans would do alternate paths that Telltale didn't use.

-- Fanon Discontinuity: With the sudden closure of Telltale Games (meaning that The Final Season will probably never be finished), many are calling the various endings to season 2 the "true" endings of the series.
+- Fanon Discontinuity: With the sudden closure of Telltale Games (which, for a time, raised serious doubts about The Final Season ever being concluded), many are calling the various endings to season 2 the "true" endings of the series.

 - First Installment Wins: While most fans still enjoy the second season, some feel that the characters are two-dimensional, and the decision points to be predictable.
 This is later furthered with the release of the Michonne miniseries, which is essentially a Filler Arc.

 - The episodes were sometimes criticized for featuring less gameplay than story, though there was enough interactivity between the environment and characters for it to not be considered a problem.
 Season 2 is even more story-heavy than Season 1, though without the same level of interactivity between the environments and especially the characters.